-Brief Bio: Having been born in Russia, I moved to Canada when I was 8 years old.
+Having been born in Russia, I moved to Canada when I was 8 years old.
 I attended the University of Toronto Schools from grade 7 through 12.
-I am completing (June 2012) a B.Sc., joint in Computer Science and Statistics at the University of Toronto in Canada; and will pursue my graduate degree at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology, in the field of computer vision (at CSAIL), as of September 2012.
+In 2012, I completed a B.Sc., joint in Computer Science and Statistics at the University of Toronto in Canada; and am currently pursuing my graduate degree at the Electrical Engineering and Computer Science Department of the Massachusetts Institute of Technology, in the field of computer vision (at CSAIL).

-Interests: I have a deep interest in learning and education.
-I am a believer in the online educational movement (e.g. in the form of EdX).
-I am a member of the MIT Graduate Student Committee on Digital Learning (GSDL).
+Education: I have a deep interest in learning and education.
+I am a fan of the online educational movement (e.g. EdX).
+I was on Google's Anita Borg Alumni Global Planning Committee for improving education and female representation in computer science.
+I was a member of the MIT Graduate Student Committee on Digital Learning (GSDL).
 I was part of the 6.mitx initiative (summer 2013), supervising a team of undergraduates to build a video annotation tool.

-Hobbies: My free time is mostly spent drawing and dancing (activities involving the right side of my brain, to give the left one a break).
-I like to relax, either with canvas in hand, painting and sketching; or else, with my Latin dance shoes on, practicing some salsa shines.
-Preferred vacation spots include mountains - for long, thought-filled, hikes (the picture on my home page was taken in the B.C. mountains).
+I like to get my creative juices flowing!
+My free time is mostly spent drawing, cooking, and dancing (activities involving the right side of my brain, to give the left one a break).
+I also really enjoy writing!
+For samples, check out a short science fiction story, my blog, and my responses on Quora.
+Preferred vacation spots include mountains - for long, thought-filled, hikes.

-My husband is a quantum physicist but shares many of my own interests and hobbies.
+My husband is a quantum physicist who shares many of my own interests and hobbies.

 My brother is a future robotics engineer.
-He makes amazing things for his age!
+Check out his drones, planes, and UAVs!